Chicken Katsu Recipe

 Whether you’re making Chicken Katsu for a delicious weeknight dinner or a special occasion, it’s sure to impress.
 The delightful combination of crispy, golden breading, juicy chicken, and a tangy sauce, paired with crunchy cabbage slaw, creates a dish that’s both satisfying and oh so flavorful.

 Looking for more Japanese-inspired recipes?
-Try my Grilled Pork Satay Skewers or Coconut Curry Shrimp recipes.
+Try my grilled Pork Satay Skewers or Coconut Curry Shrimp recipes.

 - Grilled Ginger Sesame Chicken Drumsticks